Why Mallorcans are Moving to Galicia — and Why We Should Be Worried

 What's missing from the public debate

-There is a lot of talk about holiday apartments and exploding rents — but less about the price-driven exodus of locals.
+There is a lot of talk about holiday apartments and Prices for buying and renting continue to rise — small apartments are especially in demand — but less about the price-driven exodus of locals.
 Two effects are often underexposed: First, the thinning out of entire neighborhoods.
 When families, retirees and young couples gradually leave, not only residents disappear but everyday sounds: the walk to school, children's laughter, the chats at the bodega.

 Second, conversion: Not every sold flat remains a home for permanent residents.
-Some owners see vacancy as an opportunity for short-term rentals.
+Some owners see vacancy as an opportunity for short-term rentals, a trend discussed in When Houses Are Suddenly Rented Away: How Foreign Tenants Are Changing Neighborhoods.
 That further reduces the supply of long-term housing — a vicious circle that dilutes the social mix and sterilizes neighborhoods.

 Short-term relief, long-term risk

 Yes, outmigration relieves pressure on rents and house prices in the short term.
 But it risks the substance: Who will run the bars later, teach at the school, care for the elderly?
-If young workers are lacking, a structural decline threatens that cannot simply be replaced by tourist offers.
+If young workers are lacking, a structural decline threatens that cannot simply be replaced by tourist offers, as highlighted in Who Shapes Mallorca's Streets?
+A Reality Check on Island Demographics.
 Empty flats become objects of speculation or apartments for weekend guests — both harm the urban fabric.

 You see it in quiet streets, in vacancies with yellowed notices, in shop windows no longer frequented by regular customers.
 This is not abstract urban sociology; this is the end of the small everyday life that made Mallorca so distinctive.